-I am a political anthropologist with a specialism in conflict management, kinship, environmental resource management and computational methods.
+I am an anthropologist with a specialism in conflict management, kinship, environmental resource management and computational methods.
 Since 1998, I have carried out longitudinal research in a village in northern Punjab, Pakistan.
 Throughout my research, I have sought to produce reliable empirical data and to analyse them using relevant and effective theory.
 I take it as axiomatic that complex phenomena require diverse methodological and theoretical approaches and so over the years I have used different research tools to address different parts of what I consider to be related problems.
 The parts of the problem are connected systemically in ways that can be surprising.

 - President-elect of the Society for Anthropological Sciences